 The following constraints apply to the physical disks that are considered for import:

-- The disk state of a physical disk can change from the time the foreign configuration is scanned to when the actual import occurs.
-The foreign import occurs only on disks that are in the Unconfigured Good state. - · Disks in the failed or offline state cannot be imported. - · The firmware does not allow you to import more than eight foreign configurations.
+The disk state of a physical disk can change from the time the foreign configuration is scanned to when the actual import occurs.
+The foreign import occurs only on disks that are in the Unconfigured Good state.